Gen Z and their quiet curiosity about the spiritual

 The Australian Community Survey (ACS) asked over 1,200 Australians—including a significant number of Gen Z participants—about their spiritual experiences.
 Here’s what we found, and why it matters for understanding and engaging today’s students.

-Gen Z: Less Experienced, Still Curious
+Gen Z: Less experienced, still curious

-When asked, “Have you ever had a mystical or supernatural experience, either positive or negative, about which you have no doubts it was real?”, seven in 10 Gen Z Australians either said they had, or they were open to the possibility of such an experience.
+When asked, “Have you ever had a mystical or supernatural experience, either positive or negative, about which you have no doubts it was real?”, six in 10 Gen Z Australians either said they had, or they were open to the possibility of such an experience.

 The data tells a subtle but important story: Gen Z may not claim direct experience of the mystical—but they aren’t dismissing it either.